Jump In!: Production

-The film was originally set to star Raven-Symoné and be named Double Dutch, but due to Symoné's busy schedule at the time, it was later revamped into Jump In! with Corbin Bleu.
+The film was originally set to star Raven-Symoné and be named Double Dutch, but due to the actor's busy schedule at the time, it was later revamped into Jump In! with Corbin Bleu.

 Actress and singer China Anne McClain, who later went on to star in the Disney Channel series A.N.T.
 Farm, auditioned for and won an undisclosed role in the film but turned it down to instead star in the television series Tyler Perry's House of Payne as Jazmine Payne, after catching Tyler Perry's attention.

-Jump In! is the 69th Disney Channel Original Movie and went into production in 2006.
+Jump In! is the 67th Disney Channel Original Movie and went into production in 2006.
 Earlier titles for the film included "Jump", "Jump In" and "Jump Start", with some early trailers even showing the "Jump Start" title.

-In the movie, Izzy Daniels is in a group called the Hot Chili Steppers.
-This is an obvious parody of Red Hot Chili Peppers, a real-life rock band.
-The version in Spanish dubs the name Salto Extrapicante.
+In the movie, Izzy Daniels renames the Double Dutch team, dubbing them the Hot Chili Steppers.
+This is a parody of Red Hot Chili Peppers, a real-life rock band.
+The version in Spanish dubs the name as Salto Extrapicante.

-Promotion for the film began in the Summer of 2006, with a poster appearing in the program for the High School Musical Tour.
-Advertisements highlighted Corbin Bleu's association with High School Musical and ran heavily during re-airings of that film.
+Promotion for the film began in the summer of 2006, with a poster appearing in the program for the High School Musical Tour.
+Advertisements highlighted Corbin Bleu's association with High School Musical (as Chad Danforth; High School Musical 3: Senior Year would see Corbin's dad David Reivers again cast as the father of Corbin's character) and ran heavily during re-airings of that film.
 Several videos from the film were also put into heavy rotation on Disney Channel, airing during breaks in regular programming.

 Corbin Bleu became very good at jumping and even performed some of his own stunts like the donkey kick and push-ups, but he did have a stunt double for some of the jumping like backflips and individual jumping.
 At the end of the movie, Andy Royalle makes a guest appearance as one of the jump-ropers.
 During the final contest, an actual champion Double Dutch team from Brooklyn makes a cameo.
 They just happened to be in Toronto for a tournament at the same time the movie was being filmed.

-Jump In! was the last Disney Channel Original Movie to use the 2002–2007 Disney Channel Movie intro; later DCOM films used the remixed version.
+Jump In! was the last Disney Channel Original Movie to use the 2002–2006 Disney Channel Movie intro; later DCOM films used the remixed version.

-The story of Jump In! was originally written by Sherwyn Smith, who now works as a teacher at an elite private school on the Upper East Side of New York.
+The story of Jump In! was originally written by Sherwyn Smith, who now works as a teacher at an elite private school in Brooklyn Heights, New York.